mieweb/datavis-glide/doc/data_source.rst

 ``value``
   This is the value used for all operations on the data, such as sorting, filtering, and grouping.
-  Initially this is the value returned by the data source, but conversion may alter it: for example, when the type of the field is a date, the ``value`` becomes a Moment instance during type conversion.
+  Initially this is the value returned by the data source, but conversion functions and type decoding may alter it: for example, when the type of the field is a date, the ``value`` becomes a Moment instance during type decoding.

 ``orig``
   This property stores the original value obtained from the source.
 During conversion (either